 The benefits for partial disability are calculated in a different way.
-Since an employee on partial disability is assumed to be able to work, at least part time or in a light duty job, partial disability benefits are calculated by reducing the employee's AWW by his/her current earnings or earning capacity.
-So, if the employee's pre-injury AWW is $1,000, current earning capacity is $500, and he/she is in a state where total disability is 60% of AWW, his/her partial disability rate is:
+Since an employee on partial disability is assumed to be able to work, at least part time or in a light duty job, partial disability benefits are calculated by reducing the employee's AWW by current earnings or earning capacity.
+So, if the employee's pre-injury AWW is $1,000, current earning capacity is $500, and he or she is in a state where total disability is 60% of AWW, the partial disability rate is:

 .6 x (1,000 – 500) = .6 x 500 = $300 per week.

 These benefits are awarded if an employee is diagnosed with a permanent physical impairment based on guidelines developed by the American Medical Association.
 A permanent impairment is usually a limitation of use or restriction of motion in a body part.

 As an example, let's say that you injured your hand and have a permanent loss of strength and flexibility in that hand.
 A doctor, applying the AMA guidelines, might conclude that you have a 20% permanent impairment in that hand.
 Your state's workers' compensation law might provide for a $100,000 payment for a complete loss of use of a hand, so your permanent impairment would be worth $20,000 (100,000 x 20%).
 Some states also allow permanent impairment awards for scarring.